drummer1992/any_shop_koa_mongo/README.md

 • RESTful API on Koa.js

-• Used the PostgresSQL database in conjunction with Mongoose ODM
+• Used the MongoDB database in conjunction with Mongoose ODM

 • Implemented authorization through social networks using the Passport.js middleware